 A Community Land Trust must be established for the express purpose of furthering the social, economic and environmental interests of a local community.

 The land and property assets of a Community Land Trust must be used to provide a benefit to a local community and must be protected in the long-term by a legal asset-lock.

 Giving communities a greater say and control of their local area is a central theme of Government policy.

-East Cambridgeshire District Council supports community-led development and has a special planning policy (Growth 5) that encourages this.
+East Cambridgeshire District Council supports community-led development and has a special planning policy, Growth 6: Community-led Development, that encourages this.

 The planning policy lets communities bring forward sites in areas close to village or town boundaries which might be outside the normal development envelope.
-The community decides itself what is appropriate.
+The community decides itself what is appropriate and will be supported by evidence of community engagement and feedback.
 These sites could include affordable housing, workspaces, community buildings and other amenities.
-And the project could also include some ‘market housing’ for sale to help pay for the community development if it would otherwise not go ahead.
+The project could also include some ‘market housing’ for sale to help pay for the community development if it would otherwise not go ahead.

-The Council also provides support to anyone thinking of setting up a Community Land Trust with a grant to get started, a loan to provide pre-development finance and a CLT adviser to give advice, guidance and specialist help.
+The Council also provides support to anyone thinking of setting up a Community Land Trusts with a grant of up to £5,000 to help with early group stage costs, such as the fee for legal incorporation.

 For more established groups, the Council also has a pre-development grant that can support groups with pre-development costs.

 If you are interested in applying for any of the above, contact the Community Led Development Advisor for more information.